How to Choose the Right Cyber Insurance for Your Business [Updated in 2023]

 - What should you look for in a cyber insurance policy?

 What is Cyber Insurance?

-While it is most commonly associated with helping organizations maintain their operations during a security breach, policies may offer different coverages.
-These can include coverage for lost revenue caused by an unintentional computer failure or third-party litigation.
+Cyber insurance is a type of insurance designed to protect businesses against business interruption and cyber risks.
+While it is most commonly associated with helping organizations maintain operations during a security breach, policies may offer different coverages.
+These can include coverage for lost revenue caused by unintentional computer failure or third-party litigation.

 There are many nuances when it comes to cyber insurance coverage, but they generally fall into two main categories, namely:

 First-party insurance refers to the coverage of any damage or loss caused by a cyberattack or data breach.
 It typically includes recovery of lost data, forensic investigation services, and business interruption coverage.